-Have you, or someone you know, ever experienced a sensation of itchiness in your lungs?
-This is usually a symptom triggered by an environmental irritant or a medical lung condition.
+Typically, an environmental irritant or a lung condition triggers this symptom.
 The term “itchy lungs” has become a catchall term for conditions that have similar symptoms, but it’s not a medical term.

 Environmental causes of itchy lungs